How to Get the Most ROI out of Your Rental Property

 ren2.
 Invest in the Property

 You have to spend money to make money, right?
 This is definitely true for rental property.
-The better a property is maintained, the better tenant it will draw, and the lower your chances of vacancy or turnover will be.
+The better a property is maintained, the better resident it will draw, and the lower your chances of vacancy or turnover will be.
 Respond quickly to maintenance needs, and do what you can to anticipate maintenance problems before they arise.

 3. Decrease Vacancy